KialoHezz/Personal-Gallery-App/README.md

 Separated requirements files

+# BDD
+- Application with submit and search functionality.
+- To view image
+- Have categories

 # Usage
 To use this in to start your own project:

-At terminal create a folder 'Mkdir <folder-name>' and inside then --git clone <url-of-my-repository>
+At terminal create a folder 'Mkdir <folder-name>' and inside then - git clone <url-of-my-repository>

 or you can start a project for you own.

 $ Mkdir <folder-name> and create virtual environment
 $ pip install django

 And then run the django-admin.py command to start the new project:

-$ django-admin.py startproject \
+$ django-admin.py startproject

 Install project dependencies:
 $ pip install -r requirements/local.txt
 Then simply apply the migrations: